 What lies ahead of us this year, in this our year of Curiosity, only time will tell.
 We look forward with curious minds to anticipate, innovate and respond appropriately to situations that will arise throughout the year.
 We appreciate your patience, energy and flexibility.

-Covid-19 remains a threat and we must all do our part to prevent infections, and respond appropriately in the event of an infection amongst any of our school community.
-If your child, or anyone in your family, is unwell and experiencing symptoms such as fever, sore throat or cough, please do not send her/him to school, and seek medical advice.
+Covid-19 remains a threat and we must all do our part to prevent infections and respond appropriately in the event of an infection amongst any of our school community.
+If your child, or anyone in your family, is unwell and experiencing symptoms such as fever, sore throat or cough, or shortness of breath please do not send her/him to school and seek medical advice.

 All our staff and senior school students have been provided with Occupational COVID19 Workplace training.